 A few of the residents believed they lived in a haunted house.
 To the ghosts, it seemed unlikely anyone believed.
 They bumped into the living without the slightest notice.
 Sometimes they made a sudden movement to remind each other they were still around.
-Mostly they bounced among the residents coloring happy memories or darkening deep regrets.
+They bounced among the residents coloring happy memories or darkening deep regrets.
 Never had they sparked passion in the hearts of the living.
 The ghosts wished people believed.

-Tommy woke slowly from an afternoon nap.
-He rubbed his eyes, stretched up his arms and locked his fingers together crunching his knuckles.
-A ghost bounced around the cracking fingers.
+Tommy woke from an afternoon nap.
+He rubbed his eyes, stretched up his arms, and crunched his knuckles.
+A ghost bounced a light stream around the cracking fingers.
 The light then flashed away.
 The ghost hung above the bed.
 An idea popped into Tommy’s head.
 He smiled at the sudden thought.

-Across the street from the old house two teams slowly gathered themselves on a long field of green.
+Across the street from the old house, two teams gathered on a long field of green.
 Tommy grabbed his helmet and shoulder pads and rushed across the street.
 He slowed as he reached the edge of the grass and paused.
 He thought better of the idea.
+He turned back.

 Tommy missed his chance to retreat.
 A large hand grabbed him by the shoulders and pulled out on the field.
 On the line, a hulk known as Smasher thumped Tommy’s helmet down hard over his head.
 Tommy bit down deeper into his mouthpiece.
-Smasher smiled a deep satisfying grin and crouched down opposite the wimpy kid.
+Smasher smiled a deep satisfying grin.
+He crouched down opposite the wimpy football player.

 Tommy slipped sideways to avoid the mass facing off from him.
 Smasher followed and crouched back into a stance.
 Tommy trembled at the thought of grizzled terror bearing down on his small frame.
 He stepped backward and started to pull up but missed his chance to flee.
 The quarterback counted down, the ball snapped, and both lines pushed together.
 Tommy froze.

-Smasher lunged forward, grabbed Tommy by the waist, picked him up and twirled him above the crumbling defenders.
-He pushed Tommy high above the tangled bodies and laughed.
-Smasher curled him downward and then pushed him back up into the air.
+Smasher lunged forward before grabbing Tommy by the waist.
+He twirled Tommy above the crumbling defenders.
+He pushed him high above the tangled bodies and laughed.
+Smasher curled the smaller player downward and then pushed him back up.
 A weak scream escaped from Tommy as Smasher reached higher and higher.
-Tommy hung above the field in slow motion and could see the entire team below him collapsing into a twisted heap.
+Tommy hung above the field in slow motion.
+He could see the entire team below him collapsing into a twisted heap.
 Smasher dropped his prey.

-Before he fell onto the mangled mass, Tommy turned his head to look back at the house and saw an entire stand of cheering fans.
+Before falling onto the mangled mass, Tommy saw an entire stand of cheering fans.
 The crowd vanished in a blink as Tommy landed on the pile below.
 Mom would not like this, he decided.

-“What you don’t seem to remember Mr. Tommy Sheridan,” said the nurse placing ice on the old man’s knee, “is that you are 84-years-old and too fragile to be playing football.”
+“What you don’t seem to remember,” said the nurse “is that you are 84-years-old and too fragile to be playing football.”
 She placed an ice bag on Tommy’s knee.
 He covered the bag and smiled up at her.

-“And you, Mr. David Lemboski,” pushing away a wandering hand from the bottom of her skirt, “should be ashamed of yourself.
+“And you, Mr. David Lemboski.”
+The nurse pushed away a wandering hand from the bottom of her skirt.
+“You should be ashamed of yourself.
 Trying to pick up a grown man over your head!”
-She playfully smacked the back of his head and walked away to the nurse’s station.
+She smacked the back of his head and walked away to the nurse’s station.